Policy making & Committee (ICC) formation

 50% of women who experienced sexual harassment leave their jobs or switch careers

-If you have a question, inbox a subject matter expert.
+If you have a question, inbox our subject matter expert.

 While handling sexual harassment compliant, an inquiry should be conducted on the principles of natural justice and not as a formality.
 The Internal Complaints Committee is vested with the powers of a Civil Court and comes with great responsibilities.
 A wrong decision can destroy the career, reputation and family life of a man/woman if wrongly Read more about Essential tips for the ICC while conducting a POSH Inquiry[…]